dpb587/gget/README.md

  * – not very good for generic cases when downloading multiple files of different types
  * + helpful for binary installation
  * ~ perhaps it could support using it multiple times to apply to files after it

-Should `--mode` become a subcommand? i.e. `ghet asset x/y z`

- * – fewer arguments keeps the command simpler
- * + may make more sense for additional types that might have other options (e.g. docker, npm)
- * + still readable when adding it
- * ~ perhaps it could be optional and default to `asset`

 Support for GitHub Actions?